webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 Frida; we learned about attacking initialization, patching functions...
 You can see a bit more details in the [syllabus]( https://www.offensive-security.com/documentation/PEN300-Syllabus.pdf).
 It's been a fun course so far!

-On the other side, one of my classmates wondered why we bothered with all those techniques when we can just concatenate some strings and not get caught by AMSI.
+Perhaps a bit boldly, one of my classmates wondered why we bothered with all those techniques when we can just concatenate some strings and not get caught by AMSI.

-While I disagree about not learning and understanding the advanced techniques, I'd have to agree with my classmate that AMSI seems to be pretty trivial to bypass.
+While I strongly believe in learning and understanding the advanced techniques, I'd have to agree with my classmate that AMSI seems to be pretty trivial to bypass.